-Whether your business is self-pour taproom, a bar with traditional beverage dispense, or restaurant of any kind, soft-openings are good (and essential) practice for any business in the hospitality industry.
-These “trial runs,” so to speak, are your perfect opportunity to put your restaurant, bar, etc. through its paces in a safe, contained environment, disconnected from the general public and free of any PR risks.
+Whether your business has a self-pour setup or a bar with traditional beverage dispensing, soft-openings are good (and essential) practice for any business in the hospitality industry.
+These “trial runs,” so to speak, are your perfect opportunity to put your restaurant, bar or taproom through its paces in a safe, contained environment, disconnected from the general public and free of any PR risks.
 Making mistakes in this setting should be expected and embraced, because each one represents a way to improve.
 And since your soft opening clientele will be handpicked from people you know personally – we will describe this in more detail below – they will be more forgiving of rough spots and more willing to provide sincere and productive feedback.
 With that feedback, you’re able to make adjustments where necessary and move into a public grand opening with confidence.

 Take a few pictures of your venue and your logo, highlight your staff, and share it all on social media.
 Simply – start narrating the story as that is what ultimately sells.
-Facebook, Instagram, and Twitter will be the best to use for B2C advertising, but depending on your target market and area you are in, don’t be afraid to create and use a LinkedIn profile to market as well.
+Facebook and highly visual Instagram are the best to use in the hospitality field.
+However, depending on your target market and area you are in, don’t be afraid to create and use a Pinterest account or a LinkedIn profile to market as well.
 To automate the process and make it quicker, you can use Hootsuite, MeetEdgar, Buffer or any other social media scheduling software.

 Tease your audience with things to expect and what is grand opening going to be like, even if you don’t have a solidified date.
 The idea is to generate hype and excitement around your brand in general.